Qazi Faez Isa: 2024 Supreme Court Practices and Procedure Ordinance

 While he was the senior puisne judge, CJP Isa championed the original 2023 Supreme Court Practices and Procedure (SCPP) bill that allowed for a 3-member committee consisting of the Chief Justice and two senior-most budges to form benches instead of it only being the chief.
 He continued to speak in favour of the law when elected Chief Justice Ultimately, giving a judgment that upheld its passage in parliament.
 However, on 21 September 2024, within hours of an ordinance being passed by President Zardari that dismisses the requirement of seniority for the third-member of the committee, CJP Isa replaced Justice Munib Akhtar with Justice Aminuddin Khan, the fifth judge in the court's seniority list.
 This move gave Isa majority in the committee, after he was earlier struggling to get his way.
 The presidential ordinance was later challenged in multiple courts for being unconstitutional and concentrating power in the hands of the Chief Justice.
 The move also drew comparisons with CJP Isa's earlier remarks against ordinances as he perceived them as tools for "imposing one man's will on the nation", referring to the fact that they bypass the parliament.
 In the first meeting of the committee since the changes made by CJP Isa, the second most senior member, Justice Mansoor Ali Shah, left the court without attending it.

 Interpretation of article 63-A

 Former president Arif Alvi criticised Isa, alleging that he fostered an environment encouraging floor-crossing, which Alvi claimed was motivated by a desire to extend his tenure.

+Personal life

+Isa is married to Sarina Isa, a former teacher at the Karachi American School, with whom he has two children, a son, Arslan Isa, and a daughter, Sehar Isa.
+In 2021, Sarina Isa and their children were accused by the Government of Pakistan through a presidential reference of owning properties in London that had not been declared in the family's income.
+The case was later closed by the subsequent PMLN-led government.